 I may have written a novel, but I’m still a history professor!
 Here are some reading suggestions for those of you whose curiosity has been stirred up by the story of Diana Bishop, Matthew Clairmont, and the hunt for the missing alchemical manuscript Ashmole 782.
-All of the titles here are non-fiction, and inspired some aspect of the All Souls trilogy.
+All of the titles here are non-fiction, and inspired some aspect of the All Souls series.
 Many of these titles should be available through your local library, or to order through your favorite online bookseller or local bookstore.

 A Discovery of Witches